 Line Capacitance and Earth Capacitance Effect in Transmission Line

-There are some unwanted capacitance effect occurs in the transmission line.
+There are some unwanted capacitance effect that occurs in the transmission line.
 Line Capacitance and Earth Capacitance Effect are the most important effects.
-Generally, in short distance and low voltage transmission line, they do not occur but in the large distance and high voltage transmission line, those capacitance effects occur.
+Generally, in short-distance and low-voltage transmission lines, they do not occur but in the large-distance and high-voltage transmission lines, those capacitance effects occur.
 Those unwanted capacitance effects have some advantages as well as some disadvantages.

 What is Line Capacitance?